StefanRichterHuber/Thermobeacon-server/README.md

 to start collecting data.

-Or you can just use the given `Dockerfile` to build an image suitable for your platform.
+Or you can just run `docker pull stefanrichterhuber/thermobeaconserver:latest` or the given `Dockerfile` to build an image suitable for your platform.

 ## Configuration